tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 There were no other survivors.

-He stood up, patted me on the shoulder, told me to sleep, and informed me that Anneliese would be in soon to check on me.
+He stood up, patted me on the shoulder, told me to sleep, and informed me that Anneliese would be in soon to record my vital signs.

 *“When can I see her?
 When can I see my sister?”*